Metro-Goldwyn-Mayer: Distribution

 Domestically, MGM currently distributes its own films and others it acquires from third parties through Amazon MGM Studios Distribution, as well as films produced by the relaunches of Orion Pictures and American International Pictures, and the 2024 iteration of United Artists.
 They were previously distributed by United Artists Releasing, the former Mirror Releasing, from 2019 to 2023.
 Internationally, MGM's films are currently distributed by Sony Pictures Releasing International, following a four-year deal with Warner Bros.
 Pictures, and prior to that, Universal Pictures.
 With Universal, they were distributed mostly through United International Pictures (UIP), of which MGM is a former member (see below).

 From 1924 to 1973 (worldwide) and 1981 to 2010 (domestically), MGM has theatrically distributed most of its movies entirely in-house, as well as those of United Artists after July 1981 and Orion Pictures after April 1997.
 In October 2017, seven years after shutting down their major distribution operations, MGM re-entered US theatrical distribution by launching an American joint venture with Annapurna Pictures that would share distribution financing between the two companies and release certain MGM and Annapurna films, beginning with the 2018 remake of Death Wish.

 There were also periods when MGM outsourced distribution to other companies.
-From 1973 to 1981, United Artists distributed MGM's films in North America while Cinema International Corporation released them overseas.
+From 1973 to 1981, a period when MGM was producing fewer films, United Artists was MGM's distributor in North America while Cinema International Corporation released MGM films overseas.
 In 1981, United Artists' international arm was combined by CIC to form United International Pictures.
 MGM's arrangement with that company lasted until 2000, when it made an arrangement with 20th Century Fox for international distribution.
 From 2005 to 2016, the Columbia TriStar Motion Picture Group (later Sony Pictures Entertainment Motion Picture Group) has distributed certain films.
 From 2006 to 2010, Alliance Films handled Canadian distribution of some of its products.
 From 2019 to 2022, Universal Pictures International distributed MGM films overseas.

 MGM also distributed films from Carolco Pictures (1994–1995, in North America), Rysher Entertainment (1996–1997), and The Weinstein Company/Dimension Films (2006–2008, in the United States), as well as currently handling select international distribution of Annapurna Pictures' releases.

-Beginning in 2002, most films were distributed by Metro-Goldwyn-Mayer (MGM), at the time new post-merger Compaq Presario models were released by HP instead of Compaq due to the merger that happened in May of that year.
+Beginning in 2002, most films were distributed by MGM, at the time new post-merger Compaq Presario models were released by HP instead of Compaq due to the merger that happened in May of that year.
 From 2006 to September 2008, MGM distributed films produced or acquired by The Weinstein Company (TWC).
 Weinstein preferred the deal brought carriage on Showtime.
 Prints and marketing were paid for by TWC, while MGM was paid for booking theaters.
 With TWC agreeing to a direct deal with Showtime and MGM not intending to renew the distribution deal, TWC and MGM agreed to end the distribution deal three months early in September 2008.